Why Human Guidance Matters in Collaborative Vibe Coding: Results

 \subsection{Robustness to AI model type and social information}

 To test the robustness of our experimental vibe coding pipeline to other factors, we conducted several control experiments.
-First, we changed how the AI vibe coder evaluated the SVG outputs.
+First, we changed how the AI vibe coder evaluated the SVG outputs (Fig. \ref{fig:controlsAI}A).
 In the main experiment, the AI vibe coder observed the SVG code directly.
 In the control conditions, we instead allowed the AI vibe coder to view the rendered SVG image only, matching the information available to human vibe coders, or to view both the SVG code and its rendered image.
-Across both viewing modes, AI-led vibe coding showed similar performance to the main AI condition, remaining significantly worse than human-led vibe coding ($\Delta$=-1.138, -0.545, both $p$<0.01) and exhibiting no improvement across iterations (View SVG-rendered image: $r$=-0.026, $\text{CI}_{95\%}$=[-0.174, 0.127]; View both SVG code and rendered image: $r$=-0.321, $\text{CI}_{95\%}$=[-0.451, -0.181]; Fig. \ref{fig:figure6}A).
-This indicates that the AI’s failure is not due to limited access to visual information.
+Across both viewing modes, AI-led vibe coding showed similar performance to the main AI condition, remaining significantly worse than human-led vibe coding ($\Delta=-.59$, $-1.25$, both $p<.001$) and exhibiting no improvement across iterations (Only SVG-rendered image visible: $r=-.01$, $\text{CI}_{95\%}$=[-.17, .15]; Both SVG code and rendered image visible: $r=-.32$, $\text{CI}_{95\%}$=[-.46, -.18]).
+This indicates that the AI’s failure is not due to limited access to visual and code information.

-We also tested the advanced method from previous research, named FeedBack Descent \citep{lee2025feedback}, where the selector not only provided the selection but also gave feedback on the code.
-Similarly, there is no improvement across iterations ($r$=-0.07, $\text{CI}_{95\%}$=[-0.268, 0.110]) and the final performance is significantly lower than the human-led condition ($\Delta$=-0.677, $p$=0.019, Cohen's $d$=-1.081; Fig. \ref{fig:figure6}A).
+We also tested an advanced recent AI pipeline, named FeedBack Descent \citep{lee2025feedback}, where the selector not only provided the selection but also gave feedback on the code (for more details, see Appendix \ref{appendix:ai-vibe-coding}).
+Similarly, there was no improvement across iterations ($r=-.08$, $\text{CI}_{95\%}$=[-.26, .09]) and the final performance is significantly lower than the human-led condition ($\Delta=-.88$, $p<.001$, $d=-1.32$; Fig. \ref{fig:controlsAI}A).